 Shortly after Horgan’s article [PDF] ran, in the April 1986 issue of Spectrum, remarkably similar stories on the very same topic were published in The New York Times and Discover magazine (the latter even used our main illustration, for which Discover graciously reimbursed us).

 Two other articles have proven prescient, with a quarter century’s perspective.
 One was written by Karen Fitzgerald and published in December 1989.
-“Technology in Medicine: Too Much, Too Soon?” posited that emerging medical technologies would push health-care costs to considerably higher levels in the United States.
+“Technology in Medicine: Too Much, Too Soon?”
+[PDF] posited that emerging medical technologies would push health-care costs to considerably higher levels in the United States.
 They did, and that surge was just the start of an elevation in U.S. medical costs that has developed into something of a national crisis.
 When Fitzgerald wrote her article the emerging technologies included defibrillators, magnetic resonance imaging, ultrasound, and computer tomography.
 Today it’s robotic and other minimally invasive surgical techniques, bone replacements, fertility treatments, and others.
 I’ve read few forward-looking articles in my career that were as insightful and absolutely spot-on as Fitzgerald’s.

 In 1991, as the United States led a coalition into war in the Persian Gulf, a big assortment of new weapons and technologies were unleashed for the first time.
 Cruise missiles, smart munitions, stealth aircraft, the Joint Surveillance Target Attack Radar System reconnaissance aircraft, antimissile missiles, and vast tactical and command-and-control networks all registered blows on the Iraqi military.
 The embedded press corps, many of them relatively uneducated when it came to technology, were fed a diet of impressive-looking bomb-cam video from the U.S. Defense Department.
 The result, particularly early on in the war, was fawning press coverage.